colemanimhoff/beatport-code-challenges-master/javascript/tests/04_ReactComponent/README.md

 - Sliders take in an interval that defaults to 4 seconds
 - Sliders are customizable and many instances of them can exist in the same view

-Get inspiration from `Beatport.com`'s sliders and try to mimic them as much as possible.
+Get inspiration from [Beatport](https://www.beatport.com/) sliders and try to mimic them as much as possible.

+Any child can be passed to a slider, with a `className` of `tile`.

+`Tile` and `Tiles` are special child components to the `Slider` that take an array of images.

 ## The Slider Component